arevindh/pihole-speedtest/README.md

 * Test ad-hoc and/or on a schedule
 * A pretty line or bar chart on the dashboard
 * View the results and export them as a CSV in the Speedtest Log
-* Flush and restore the database
+* Flush or restore the database

 ![Settings](assets/settings.png)